Selling A Business

 The vast majority of small business transactions are paid for in part by third-party loans, with many backed by the U.S. Small Business Administration.
 A major reason many deals fall through, is because sellers enter transactions with buyers who are unable to secure financing.

 We always pre-qualify your buyers.
 In most deals, banks will also want the sellers to provide a portion of financing for the transaction; this ensures the seller has a vested interest in the venture’s ongoing success under new ownership.

 And the new owner should fit into the company culture.
-Several advertising agencies are approached before closing a deal.

 We Can Help Get Contracts In Order

 There are a host of legal considerations when selling a small business.
 Among those necessary to close the deal is the asset purchase agreement, the legal contract for the sale and the purchase of the business assets, including physical as well as intellectual property, says Harry Styron, an attorney in Ozark, Mo., who provides legal advice to small business buyers and sellers.
 This comprehensive document—which can be several pages long—will consist of exhibits such as non-compete agreements, asset listings, employee agreements and guidelines for the use of website domain names.
 It does not account for the sale of any stock.